Blog · By The Packaging Vista Team · June 20, 2026

 Dimensional Weight: How Box Size Drives Shipping Cost

 Carriers often bill on whichever is greater: a parcel’s actual weight or its “dimensional weight” – a number based on its size.
-That means an oversized box can cost more to ship even when it is light.
+That means an oversized box can cost more to ship even when it is light, so understanding dimensional weight is one of the fastest ways to reduce shipping cost on packaging.
 This guide is part of our how to measure guide.
+U.S. carriers bill on dimensional weight – see USPS pricing.

 What is dimensional weight?